What goes on an actor resume? Download your FREE Actor Resume DOCX Template here! Find out exactly what you need to put on your resume as an actor.

 Union Affiliations

 This includes SAG-AFTRA, Equity/AEA, ACTRA, BAFTA as well as a few other divisions of the above.
-If you’re not a member of any particular union, just leave that part off.
+If you’re not a member of any particular union, indicate non-union.
 Some people put SAG-AFTRA Eligible if they are able to join the union.
 That’s a personal decision and should be made with your reps.

 Credits, Acting Experience, Training and Skills

 Okay, now that we have the introduction out of the way, let’s move on to what actually goes in the body of the resume.
-Your work experience or credits are broken down into categories: Film, Television, Theatre, Commercials, Voiceover, Shorts, New Media
+Your work experience or credits are broken down into categories: Film, Television, Theatre, Commercials, Voiceover, Shorts, New Media, Verticals

 Experienced Actors will not put all of these on their resume, and will almost never include commercials and voiceover

-New Actors: Since you won’t have many credits yet, consider combining categories, such as Film & Television, Shorts & New Media
+New Actors: Since you won’t have many credits yet, consider combining categories, such as Film & Television, Shorts & New Media.
+Verticals can be separate especially if you have a lot of them.

 These sections you want to organize strategically, and maybe even have different resumes depending what you’re going out for.
 If you’re trying to book TV roles, don’t put your theatre credits at the top, even if they were bigger roles.

-What should you put on your resume as a new actor?
-Find out how to format an actor's resume.
+What do you put on your resume as a new actor?

 Here are the main categories and what to include: